 - Don’t mix LED and incandescent lights.
 They will have different hues and brightness, making your decorations look off.

 - Don’t throw your lights into a pile after taking them down.
 Proper storage of light strands is important to their lifespan.
 Separate the strands, wrap them around cardboard or wood, and place them back in their original boxes.

-Follow these holiday lighting dos and don’ts to wow your neighborhood with the best lighting display you’ve ever accomplished, all while staying safe and energy conscious.
-Call Stafford Home Service today to install receptacle outlets for holiday lighting, or to schedule a residential electrical service.
+Follow these holiday lighting dos and don’ts to wow your neighborhood with the best lighting display you’ve ever accomplished, all while staying safe and energy-conscious.
+Call Stafford Home Service Inc. today to install receptacle outlets for holiday lighting, or to schedule a residential electrical service.